How to Store Microgreens to Maximize Shelf Life

 The knife will turn upwards and cut the stem at an angle, increasing the surface area for oxidation.
 Short pulls with the blade are best.

 Harvest knives work great.
-They are sharp out of the package, have a flat edge that reduces poor cuts, and a thin blade that makes a clean cut.
+They are sharp out of the package, have a flat edge that reduces poor cuts, and have a thin blade that makes a clean cut.

 Don't Wash Microgreens Before Storing